irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 NOTE: Go to Slide 2

-**Scope Statement:** During this 40-minute block of instruction, the participants will learn to generate and refine AI content using structured techniques.
-They will participate in practical exercises to apply these techniques and gain confidence in their ability to use AI tools effectively.
+**Scope Statement:** During this 40-minute learning experience, you will get hands on experience generating and refining AI content using multiple AI tools.
+You will learn to find and select the best AI tools for the task at hand, generate content, and create templates for future and collaborative content generation.

-## Publish and Process

 1. Introduce the learning objectives.
 2. Explain the significance of being able to generate and refine AI-generated content.